sabisa-siganga/fe_dev_test_sabisa_siganga/README.md

 - **Component-Based Architecture**: Adopted to break down the application into reusable and manageable components, promoting code reuse and maintainability.
 - **Client-Side Filtering**: Implemented to enhance performance by filtering posts on the client side, reducing server load and improving user experience.
 - **API Integration**: Integrated backend endpoints to fetch post data and user profiles, ensuring seamless interaction with external resources.
-- **State Management**: Utilized React Context to manage Favourites state, ensuring data consistency and simplifying state sharing across components.
+- **State Management**: Utilized React Context to manage application state, ensuring data consistency and simplifying state sharing across components.
-- **Responsive Design**: Ensured the application is responsive across various devices, providing a consistent user experience regardless of screen size.

 ### Functionality